 Allison remembers a special moment when a little boy with cerebral palsy grabbed the volunteers’ hands at the zoo and began singing in Chinese.
 She enjoyed giving them the time and attention they may never have had before.

-“Many of us came with the intention of getting valuable information that would get kids adopted.
+“Many of us came to get valuable information that would get kids adopted.
 After four days, we got to know what they were really like.”

 Capps found that most of the children were between 5 and 12 years old.
 One little girl, however, was only 2.
 She was very attached to her caregiver but warmed up to the volunteers by the end of the trip.